jeyden13/TheMixedSavage/about.md

 permalink: /about/
 ---

-Some information about you!
+Hi ITs theMixedSavage here and if u want to play with me my ps4 name is FatalIsTrash and my SUBSCRIBE!!!!!

 ### More Information
-Hi ITs theMixedSavage here and if u want to play with me my ps4 name is FatalIsTrash and my Snapchat is Mixed_BoyKing.
-SUBSCRIBE!!!!!
+I Mainly stream Fortnite,ww2 and im thinking of streaming new games leave ur ideas in the description of my videos and ill comment back whenever i can :)

 ### Contact me